sjoshi10/redhat-enterprise-linux-7-stig-baseline/README.md

 That said, it is our goal to make them valid for general purpose usage and hopefully hand them off to a more structured body as time progresses.

+## Long Running Controls

+There are a few long running controls that take anywhere from 3 minutes to 10 minutes or more to run.
+In an ongoing or CI/CD pipelne this is not ideal.
+We have created an attribute in the profile to allow you to 'skip' these controls to account for situations.

+The input DISABLE_SLOW_CONTROLS (bool: false) can be set to true or false as needed in the attributes.yml file.

+V-71849 (~3 minutes)
+V-71855 (~3 minutes)
+V-72037 (10+ minutes)

 # Testing

 This repository uses either [Beaker](https://github.com/puppetlabs/beaker) to